artorias111/c-h_bot/README.md

 # Ping_bot
 https://discord.com/developers/applications

-A discord bot that returns the ping when asked for
+A discord bot written using nodejs that returns the ping when asked for

 Usage: Just enter !ping when the bot's in the server